V-Rathi/Resume_HTML/README.md

 # html_resume
 it is a resume format created by using bassic HTML

-#br
-#Note: The information shown in website is not true
+# Note: The information shown in website is not true